Cosmo-Tech/cosmotech-api-javascript-client/docs/OrganizationApi.md

 - **Accept**: application/json

-## removeOrganizationAccessControl
+## removeAllUsersInOrganization

-> removeOrganizationAccessControl(organizationId, identityId)
+> removeAllUsersInOrganization(organizationId)

-Remove the specified access from the given Organization
+Remove all users from the Organization specified

 ### Example